dmorse/pscfpp/README.md

 ## Compiling

 The PSCF source code is written using C++ as the primary language, with CUDA used in pscf_pg for GPU acceleration.
-PSCF is only provided in source file format, and so must be compiled from source.
+PSCF is only provided in source file format, and must be compiled from source.

 The build system used to compile and install PSCF relies on standard unix utilities that are available in any unix-like command-line environment.
-To compile and run this or other unix software on Mac OS X, the user must first install the Mac OS X unix command line tools.
+To compile and run this or any other unix software on Mac OS X, the user should first install the Mac OS X unix command line tools.

 Complete directions for compiling and installing PSCF are provided in section 2 of the [web manual](<https://dmorse.github.io/pscfpp-man>).